 Pauline Bassett joined the firm as a part-time associate in 1996, and for the next twelve years focused her professional energy on the rights of children and educational issues.
 She left the firm in 2008 to start her own practice.

-In 2006, our partner Alan Katz left the practice of law to pursue other interests.
-He is now the Executive Director of the Martin Luther King Charter School in Springfield, Massachusetts.
+In 2006, our partner Alan Katz left the practice of law to become the Executive Director of the Martin Luther King Charter School in Springfield, Massachusetts.
+He is now retired.

 The following year, Luke Ryan joined the firm as an associate after completing a two-year clerkship with United States District Judge Michael A. Ponsor.
 Luke focuses his practice on criminal defense and civil rights litigation.
 On January 1, 2011, he became a partner and the name of the firm changed to Sasson, Turnbull, Ryan & Hoose.